 It’s an exciting time for the female rap world.
-Cardi B’s album Invasion of Privacy was certified gold within hours of its release last week.
-Nicki Minaj is dropping new songs “Barbie Tingz” and “Chun-Li” on Thursday, and Princess Nokia has a new mixtape called ”A Girl Cried Red” coming out on Friday.
+2019 saw a true and authentic resurgence of the female MC and Cardi B lead the way after breaking the charts with her first studio album Invasion of Privacy.
+Nicki Minaj is dropping hot fire on reggaeton tracks, and Megan Thee Stallion’s “Savage” is the soundtrack to the pandemic.
 Our ears and playlists are ready for all of this new material but we also can’t forget to pay homage to some of the incredible female MCs that paved the way for these women to conquer the male-dominated hip-hop world.

 So without further ado, here are ten of the best female MCs of all time that created a platform for this generation’s faves:

 Lauryn Hill held her own as the one female voice of The Fugees.
 She changed the game forever with her debut solo album The Miseducation Of Lauryn Hill in 1998, which became an instant classic with hits like “Doo Wop (That Thing)” and “Ex-Factor,” the latter which was recently sampled by Cardi B for her song “Be Careful” and Drake for his track “Nice For What.”
 Her music has clearly stood the test of time.

 Lil’ Kim was the queen of raunchy, unapologetic lyrics and rose to greatness as part of the Notorious B.I.G.’s Junior Mafia crew in the 90s.
 Her albums “Hard Core,” “The Notorious K.I.M,” and “La Bella Mafia” went platinum, making her part of an elite club of female rappers to have reached that status.
 Nicki Minaj and Missy Elliott are the only other artists to have achieved that record so far.
 Her sexy and flamboyant style — the looks in her “Crush on You” music video are a prime example — is still being emulated to this day.